-For district-wide financial statements, the School District reports deferred inflows of resources as a result of pension earnings.
-This amount is the result of a difference between what the plan expected to earn from the plan investments and what the plan actually earned.
-This amount will be amortized over the next four years and included in pension expense.
-Changes in assumptions relating to the net pension liability are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.
+This amount will be amortized over the next four years and included in pension and OPEB expense.
+Changes in assumptions relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plans.
 Deferred inflows of resources also includes revenue received relating to the amounts included in the deferred outflows for payments related to MPSERS Unfunded Actuarial Accrued Liabilities (UAAL) Stabilization defined benefit pension statutorily required contributions.